 As long as you don’t need a permanent record of your chats, and can deal with messages never being delivered at all if the recipient doesn’t check in frequently enough, Wickr Me should be on your shortlist of services to test drive.
 And if you can settle for secure and private (but not anonymous) messaging, take a close look at Wickr Pro Basic for some nice additional features for the same “free” price point as Wickr Me.

-Alternatives secure messaging services we have reviewed here on Restore Privacy:
+Alternatives secure messaging apps we have reviewed here on Restore Privacy: